sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/basics.md

 ![Worksheet](images/basic_vscode.gif)

 ### File
-You can either enter the jupyter notebook code below or download the notebook [here](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/jupyter/basics/notebooks/basic.ipynb). **You will still have to run the snowflake code below.**
+You can either enter the jupyter notebook code below or download the notebook [here](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/jupyter/basics/notebooks/basic.ipynb).
+You will still have to run the snowflake code below.

 ## Code

 === ":octicons-image-16: Snowflake - Code"

     ```sql
+    /*

-    ---- The code we are going to use below will generate some random data for us. -------
+        The code we are going to use below will
+        generate some random data for us.
+    */

     use role sysadmin;

     -- Create the raw database for our data and a science database for our models.
-    create database if not exists raw comment='This is only raw data from your source.';
+    create database if not exists
+        raw comment='This is only raw data from your source.';

     -- Create the schema.
 The schema stores all objects that we will need later.
-    create schema if not exists raw.training;
+    create schema if not exists
+        raw.training comment='Store training data in this schema.';

     CREATE TABLE xy (
         x INT,